ar-/gdroidclient/README.md

 They are mastodon toots, mentioning the G-Droid account and using a special hashtag for each app.
 The hashtag is the package name of the app where dots are being replaced by underscores.
 In G-Droid you can simply use the button 'write comment' to create a comment-toot for an app.

+## Loading app icons takes a long time.
+Can they be cached?

+The F-Droid server has sporadic performance issues.
+This causes the load of icons, but also the update of the repository and the download of the APKs to be very slow.
+The problem is being investigated.
+It might be resolved by using mirrors in future.

+The app icons and all other images (like screenshots) are being cached.
+There have been reports, where all images are being reloaded all the time.
+If you have this error, please check if you have an 'optimizer' app running in the background that deletes the cache of some apps all the time.
+If so: disable this behaviour.
+Apart from that, the Android OS will use free space on your device to cache the app icons in G-Droid.
+This happens automatically with the Glide library.